Best & Worst Ford Transit Connect Years

 Conclusion

-We’ve covered a lot of ground, from the highs of 2011, 2012, 2017, 2018, and 2021-2023, to the lows of 2010 and 2014-2016.
-Armed with this knowledge, you’re now ready to make an informed decision on which Ford Transit Connect is right for you.
+We’ve covered a lot of ground, from the summits of 2011, 2012, 2017, 2018, and 2021-2023, to the lows of 2010 and 2014-2016.
+Equipped with this knowledge, you’re now prepared to make an informed decision on which Ford Transit Connect is right for you.

 Don’t keep it to yourself – share your thoughts in the comments!
-Your insight could be just what another Transit Connect shopper needs to hear.
+Your precious insight could be just what another Transit Connect shopper needs to hear.

-Let’s keep this discussion rolling!
+Let’s keep this conversation flowing!